Multi-disciplinary private assessment

 In the case of adult assessments, the pathway consists simply of the Developmental History, ADOS-2 and MDT, where the clinical team meet to review and discuss the information we have in line with the diagnostic criteria set out in the Diagnostic and Statistical Manual of Mental Disorders (edition 5) known more commonly as DSM-5 for autism.

 The fee for an assessment for Adults 18+ is £1,944.00 which includes a £500 non refundable deposit.

 Well considered diagnostic decisions are made by the team and the outcome is shared with the parents, carers / client, as well as their GP (and schools/ educational setting where appropriate).
 All reports are made available to the client(s), for them to share if they so wish.
 The reports are their property.

-The cost for assessments can vary dependent upon the elements involved, time for consideration and whether additional information gathering is required.
 Our diagnostic pathway and process usually takes an average of 10 – 12 weeks for children (but may be more timely).
 Historically, adult assessments do tend to take less time.

 If you would like further information about this and to enable us to monitor the requests we get, please complete the form below and a member of the Team will be in contact with you.